sumnerevans/tracktime/README.rst

   pairs.
 Used in the report export.
 - ``external_synchroniser_files`` - a dictionary of ``synchroniser name ->
   synchroniser Python file``.
 Allows users to import third party synchronisers.
+- ``day_worked_min_threshold`` - the number of minutes which must be worked in a day to consider it a work day.
+This is to avoid days where you work for a few minutes from skewing statistical results.

 .. _example configuration: https://gitlab.com/sumner/tracktime/snippets/1731133
 .. _tabulate documentation: https://bitbucket.org/astanin/python-tabulate#rst-header-table-format